-Archaeology Lesson Plans
+Archaeology and Anthropology Lesson Plans

 Mixed Up Pots: Decorate five or six old clay flower pots with paint or magic markets.
 Put all the pots in a brown paper bag, and gently hit the pots with a hammer.
 Shake the bag.
 Remove half the pieces.
 Using glue, try to put together the pieces into something that "seems" to make sense.
 Submitted by: Barbara D Martin, California, USA

 Mystery Object: Place a "mystery" object inside a shoebox.
 Secure the lid.
 Have your kids work in small groups.
 Create as many shoeboxes as you have groups.
 Have the kids try to figure out what's inside without opening the shoe box, just as archaeologists have to do when they find a new mummy!
 Submitted by: Barbara D Martin, California, USA